How to stop condensation on walls and ceilings - 11 expert-approved tips and tricks to keep your home dry over winter

 (Image credit: Future plc/Barbara Egan)

-Open all the windows in your home daily even if it's for a short time.
+If you can, open all the windows in your home daily, even if it's for a short time.
 At night, leave windows ajar.
-Breathing is a major cause of condensation, thanks to the warm, wet CO2 we expel on each out breath.
-By opening the windows, you will help to improve ventilation.
+Breathing is a major cause of condensation, thanks to the warm, wet CO2 we expel on each out-breath.
+By opening the windows, you will help to improve ventilation and stop damp from forming - especially in a bedroom at night.

 'Despite wanting to heat a room, it’s important to let any moist air out to help create good airflow.
 Therefore, try to open windows periodically- ideally for around ten to fifteen minutes- to let cool air in and moist air out,’ says Mark Ronald from Hometree.